Understanding Leaks and Leak Rates for Best Quality Leak Testing

 Vacuum Bubble Leak and Pressure Decay tests have sensitivities of 0.1 sccm, making them suitable for detecting moderate leaks in simple systems such as medical, food, and pharmaceutical packaging.
 Vacuum Decay tests improve sensitivity by 100x to 0.001 sccm, offering a more precise option for tighter systems.
 Helium-based methods are significantly more sensitive, with Helium Vacuum Accumulation achieving up to 10⁻¹² sccm sensitivity, making it a billion times more precise than Pressure Decay testing.
 These methods are ideal for applications requiring the highest levels of containment integrity.

 We make Robustly Designed and Quality Engineered Systems.
-Check out some of our other items we carry that you can combine/integrate with your systems or projects.
+You should check out some of our other items we carry; click on the links below.

-Helium Leak Testing Systems
+Vacuum Bubble Emission ASTM 3078 Leak Testing Systems